Konstantinos Papageorgiou

 Teaching

-As a Lecturer at Queen’s University Belfast (2016-) and London Metropolitan University (2014-2016), and an Associate Professor at Tomsk State University (2016-2020), I have had the opportunity to teach undergraduate, MSc, and doctoral students, a variety of subjects ranging from applied social and developmental psychology to biological and evolutionary psychology to interdisciplinary study of personality development.
+I have worked in the academic as a Lecturer and Senior Lecturer since 2014 and I have had the opportunity to teach undergraduate, MSc, and doctoral students, a variety of subjects ranging from applied social and developmental psychology to biological and evolutionary psychology to interdisciplinary study of personality development.

 Expertise related to UN Sustainable Development Goals